imlegend19/Note_Making/README.md

-# Feedback_API
+# Note Making App
-This is a django feedback api.
+This is a note making gui made in python using tkinter.